OlegBEZb/Haemodynamic-Response-Mapper/README.md

 2. Make data description
 3. additional preprocessing, such as temporal filtering, percent signal change conversion, etc.?
 4. Switch modelling to sklearn/torch?

+---about 3: preprocessing:
+raw data z scored? was not!. done (var: tseries_z) is there slow drift in raw data? [ will be checked by lef/abdallah] have raw data been spacially smoothed?